Allandale Station, South Australia

 Land use within the locality is ’primary production’ with the majority of the land being located in the Allandale Station pastoral lease.
 Allandale Station includes the Algebuckina Bridge, a disused railway bridge which spans the Neales River and which is listed on the South Australian Heritage Register.

 The 2016 Australian census which was conducted in August 2016 reports that Allandale Station and other adjoining localities in the north of South Australia shared a population of 204 people of which at least 80 are estimated by the Outback Communities Authority to be living in the locality of Oodnadatta.

 Allandale Station is located within the federal division of Grey, the state electoral district of Giles, the Pastoral Unincorporated Area of South Australia and the state government region of the Far North.

 Town of Algebuckina

-Algebuckina (27.923622°S 135.811382°E) is a town proclaimed by the South Australian government in 1898 and is located on the east side of the locality adjoining the alignment of the former Central Australian Railway about 48 km south-east of the town of Oodnadatta.
+Algebuckina (27.923622°S 135.811382°E) is a town proclaimed by the South Australian government in 1898 and is located on the east side of the locality adjoining the alignment of the former Central Australia Railway about 48 km south-east of the town of Oodnadatta.
 Its site was surveyed in September 1890 in anticipation of the outcome of the discovery of gold in the adjoining area but was not proclaimed until 21 July 1898.
 The town was never developed and its site remains empty to the present day.
 The name which was originally used for the now-closed railway station located near the site of the town was derived from the Aboriginal name of a nearby water hole recorded by A. T. Woods in 1872.